jamesroutley/algorithms-and-data-structures/hash-table/README.md

 # Hash table

-Two implementations of a hash table, which implement collision handling with:
+An implementation of a hash table, using open addressing with double hashing to handle collisions.

-- Separate chaining
-- Open addressing with quadratic probing